-- A cell phone can be confiscated by staff on reasonable grounds (as they have been deemed to have a negative or disruptive effect on the school's learning environment) if the student does not follow the school guidelines, in which case the phone will be taken to the Student Centre for collection by the student at the end of the school day. - Continued violation of the cell phone guidelines results in a parent/student meeting with the Dean or Deputy Principal and becomes a persistent defiance disciplinary issue.
+- A cell phone can be confiscated by staff on reasonable grounds if the student does not follow the school guidelines, in which case the phone will be taken to the Student Centre for collection by the student at the end of the school day. - Continued violation of the cell phone guidelines results in a parent/student meeting with the Kaihautū or Deputy Principal and becomes a persistent defiance disciplinary issue.